-The Company's interest rate swap agreements include bilateral collateral agreements with collateral thresholds up to \$0.5 million.
+The Company's interest rate swap agreements include bilateral collateral agreements with collateral requirements which begin with exposures in excess of \$0.5 million.
 For each counterparty, the Company reviews the interest rate swap collateral daily.
-Collateral for customer interest rate swap agreements, calculated as pledged property less loans, requires valuation of the property pledged.
-Counterparty credit risk adjustments of nil and \$0.1 million were recognized for the three months ended March 31, 2017 and 2016, respectively.
+Collateral for customer interest rate swap agreements, calculated as the pledged property less loan balance, requires valuation of the property pledged.
+Counterparty credit risk adjustment of \$0.1 million was recognized for both the six months ended June 30, 2017 and 2016.